securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Protecting Data in Transit

-To protect security.txt file from being tampered in transit, implementors MUST use HTTPS for the file itself and any web URLs referenced in it (except as noted in this specification).
+To protect a "security.txt" file from being tampered in transit, implementors MUST use HTTPS for the file itself and any web URLs referenced in it (except as noted in this specification).
 Implementors MUST also perform the correct TLS verification (as per {{!RFC6125}}).